sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/02-related-resource.markdown

         ]
     }

-The exact attributes in the response depend on the resource.
-This example contains data on a site and has attributes that contain URLs to related resources.
+The attributes in the response depend on the resource.
+This example contains data on a Site and has attributes containing URLs to related resources.
 By sending GET requests to these URLs, which are API endpoints, you can get the corresponding information:

 -   `contentSpace`
 -   `members`: Users that belong to the site.